spader7/obsidian-git-sync/föreläsningar/Main Loop.md

 	window.Dispatch();
 }
 ```
-- window.clear:
+- window.clear;
 	  clears the screen and makes it ready to print a new screen image
+- window.Draw(girl);
+		adds what pictures are going to be dispatched
--
+- window.Dispatch();
+		makes the game screen.